rspamd/rspamd.com/doc/modules/bayes_expiry.md

 - Do nothing with an `insignificant` or `infrequent` token.
 - Discriminate a `common` token: reset TTL to a low value (10d) if the token has greater TTL.

-Advantages:
-- Starting with Redis 4.0 `volatile-lfu` eviction policy can be used to expire `significant` tokens.

 Disadvantages:
 - Statistics cannot kept off-line longer than `expire` time.
 TTLs need to be periodically updating by `bayes expiry` module.
 This means it requires special procedures to backup statistics.
 If you just make a copy of the `*.rdb` file, you should know that it has a "shelf-life".
 If you restore it after `expire` time, all tokens will be expired.
 - Constant TTL updating of `significant` tokens is unnecessary if no eviction policy is configured in Redis that assumes `significant` tokens eviction.